Anneka Lenssen

 She is the author of Beautiful Agitation: Modern Painting and Politics in Syria (UC Press, 2020), which won the 2021 Syrian Studies Association Best Book Prize and was shortlisted for the MSA Book Prize.
 She is also co-editor, with colleagues Nada Shabout and Sarah Rogers, of a volume of art writing from the Arab world in translation: Modern Art in the Arab World: Primary Documents, published by the Museum of Modern Art, New York, 2018.
 Her article “Abstraction of the Many?
 Finding Plenitude in Arab Painting,” for Taking Shape: Abstraction from the Arab world, 1950s-1980s (2020), won the Prince Pierre of Monaco Foundation Prize for a Critical Essay on Contemporary Art.

 Lenssen has been engaged in several recent curatorial collaborations meant to give a public dimension to aspects of her research.
-Over the academic year 2022-23, she worked with a team of students enrolled in her 192Cu curatorial seminar to organize Letters | الحروف How Artists Reimagined Language in the Age of Decolonization for the Brown Gallery of Doe Library, https://exhibits.lib.berkeley.edu/spotlight/reimagined-language.
-In 2023, she was a consulting scholar for the exhibition A Greater Beauty: The Drawings of Kahlil Gibran at The Drawing Center in New York, https://drawingcenter.org/exhibitions/a-greater-beauty-kahlil-gibran.
-Presently, Lenssen is working with colleague Stefania Pandolfo and the members of Abounaddara, an anonymous collective of Syrian filmmakers, to produce an exhibition that will open at the Berkeley Art Museum in October 2024.
+Over the academic year 2022-23, she worked with a team of students enrolled in her 192Cu curatorial seminar to organize Letters | الحروف How Artists Reimagined Language in the Age of Decolonization for the Brown Gallery of Doe Library.
+In 2023, she was a consulting scholar for the exhibition A Greater Beauty: The Drawings of Kahlil Gibran at The Drawing Center in New York.
+Presently, Lenssen is working with colleague Stefania Pandolfo and the members of Abounaddara, an anonymous collective of Syrian filmmakers, on an exhibition titled Abounaddara: The Ruins We Carry that will open at the Berkeley Art Museum on October 9, 2024.
+The exhibition is made possible in part by a Mellon Project Grant provided by the Division of the Arts & Humanities Dean’s office.

 She is a recipient of the Toban Family Faculty Fellowship.
 Her research has been supported by grants and fellowships from the Getty Research Institute; the Arts Research Center at UC Berkeley; and the Hellman Family Foundation; among numerous other granting agencies.

-She is currently on the Editorial Board of Representations and ARTMargins, and a faculty affiliate of the Arts Research Center and of the department of Middle East Languages and Cultures.
+She is on the Editorial Board of Representations and ARTMargins, and a faculty affiliate of the Arts Research Center and of the department of Middle East Languages and Cultures.
 She is also an Investigator with the Arab Art Archive project at Al Mawrid Arab Center for the Study of Art at NYU Abu Dhabi.
 Before coming to Berkeley, Lenssen taught at The American University in Cairo, where she directed the Visual Cultures Program (2013-2014).

 Select Publications

-“Baghdad Kept on Working: Painting and Propaganda during the British Occupation of Iraq, 1941-1945,” Getty Research Journal no. 19, forthcoming Spring 2024.
+“Baghdad Kept on Working: Painting and Propaganda during the British Occupation of Iraq, 1941-1945,” Getty Research Journal no. 19, (Spring 2024), https://doi.org/10.59491/SNOY1871.

 “Kahlil Gibran: Things Saved, Things Given,” for A Greater Beauty: The Drawings of Kahlil Gibran, Exh.
 Catalog (New York: The Drawing Center, 2023), 114–133, https://issuu.com/drawingcenter/docs/dp153_finalhttps://issuu.com/drawingcenter/docs/dp153_final